IonRepo/IonDiff/paper/paper.md

     \end{gathered}
 \end{equation}

-Our methodology involves identifying equilibrium and metastable positions within a supercell, considering periodic boundary conditions.
-We then monitor the temporal sequence of atomic displacements from these vibrational centers to determine ion diffusion paths without imposing any restrictions.
-We make two fundamental assumptions: that ions vibrate around equilibrium and metastable positions isotropically, and that diffusion events are less frequent than atomic vibrations.
-We utilize k-means clustering, an unsupervised machine learning algorithm, to identify vibrational centers from sequential ionic configurations.
-This approach assumes isotropy in the fluctuations of non-diffusive particles.

-While spectral clustering, based on interparticle connectivity, was also considered, it yielded less satisfactory results in ionic hop identification.
-Notably, our approach avoids defining arbitrary material-dependent threshold distances for scrutinizing ionic hops.
-The optimal number of clusters, K, representing the number of vibrational centers visited by a particle during simulation, is systematically selected based on the silhouette coefficient.
-If the maximum average silhouette coefficient falls below 0.7, implying the case of a non-diffusive particle (K = 1), we automatically impose K = 1.

-Once the vibrational centers, their spatial locations, and temporal evolution are determined, we define ionic diffusion paths as fragments connecting different vibrational centers over time.
-Due to the discrete nature of generated trajectories and technicalities of the k-means clustering approach, establishing the start and end points of ionic diffusion paths is challenging.
-Therefore, we adopt an arbitrary but physically reasonable threshold distance of 0.5Å from the midpoint of vibrational centers to define the extremities of diffusive trajectories.
+Once the number of vibrational centers, along with their real-space location and temporal evolution, are determined, ionic diffusion paths are delineated as the segments connecting two distinct vibrational centers over time.
+Due to the discrete nature of the generated trajectories and intricacies of the k-means clustering approach, establishing the precise start and end points of ionic diffusion paths is challenging.
+Consequently, we adopt an arbitrary yet physically plausible threshold distance of 0.5 Å from the midpoint of the vibrational centers to define the extremities of diffusive trajectories.

 ## Ionic conductivity